ornament-orm/core/README.md

 Versions of Ornament <0.14 did not have this limitation as they specifically worked with `fetchObject`; this is no longer possible on PHP 7.4 so we strongly recommend you upgrade to 0.15 or higher.
-It is compatible with both PHP 7.3 as well as 7.4 (and upwards).

 ## Custom object instantiation
 Ornament supplies a constructor that expects key/value pairs of data to inject